sprudhvi728/mzML_explorer/README.md

 - Confirming that the chromatographic gradient performed as expected
 - Inspecting individual spectra for signal quality before submitting to a search engine
 - Diagnosing acquisition artifacts (spray loss, column void, calibration drift) from the raw signal
-- Teaching students and newcomers the structure of an LC-MS/MS experiment

 mzML Explorer is **not** intended for:

 - Peptide or protein identification
 - Quantification (label-free, TMT, SILAC, or other)
 - Statistical analysis or differential expression
-- De novo sequencing

 For full proteomics analysis pipelines, consider [FragPipe](https://fragpipe.nesvilab.org/), [MaxQuant](https://www.maxquant.org/), [Proteome Discoverer](https://www.thermofisher.com/), or [Skyline](https://skyline.ms/).